 With an MS in Data Science from the University of Denver, you’ll be ready to assume roles such as Data Scientist, Business Analyst, Software Engineer, or Business Intelligence Director.
 Your work will include data mining, machine learning, AI, data visualization, programming, and technical work that contributes to decision-making.

 Tuition for all students in the MS in Data Science degree is reduced from full tuition rates and is calculated on a per credit hour basis.

-At this rate, tuition for the full MS in Data Science degree in 2019-2020 is roughly $51,408-$68,544 depending on the number of bridge classes needed as determined by the admitted student’s performance on a pre-assessment prior to enrollment.
+Total tuition for the full MS in Data Science degree is roughly $53,856-$67,320 depending on the number of bridge classes needed as determined by the admitted student’s performance on a pre-assessment prior to enrollment.
 Find out additional costs outside of tuition.